wavecommander/panblog/md/blog-posts/a-conversation-with-steve-the-ai.md

 There is at least one typo in the conversation, but I will leave them in as that is the version of the text the model was fed.

+### Edit 2

+I want to clear up some confusion by noting that this model is 'stateless'.
+When it replies with implications of other conversations or sessions with the model, that is entirely made up; it does not have any access to other sessions as it is 'stateless'.

 ## The Conversation

 Human: Hello!
 My name is Ben Boyle